Skip to content

 Create a sounds folder in your project to place your sound files.
 You will need 6 sounds:

 Playing a sound is super easy using the sounds object.
-To play the lose_life.wav sound, just use this code.
+To play the lose_life.wav sound, just use this code: sounds.lose_life.play().
+The other sounds are played in exactly the same way.
+Each of the six sounds will be added to the function that performs the relevant checks.
+Those six functions are:

 global lives, paused